Our commitment to diversity

 We also want to ensure that recipients of public money share that responsibility to reflect and represent diversity both on screen and behind the camera.
 So, we have drawn up additional guidelines to help identify the areas in which they can increase the diversity of their feature film project.

-These additional guidelines outline the BFI Film Fund’s focus on improving the diversity of supported feature film productions and production companies, including a new √√√ feature film assessment, which will be managed by the BFI’s Certification Unit.
+The outline our focus on improving the diversity of supported feature film productions and production companies.
 Only those projects which are able to demonstrate a sufficient commitment to diversity will be eligible for funding.

 The guidelines have been designed to allow for a flexible and common sense approach, but we will encourage productions to think beyond the minimum requirements and to embrace an opportunity to develop diverse talent and reach untapped audiences.